chemplusx/tddAI/README.md

 # tddAI
-Transforming Drug Discovery : The Role of AI
+Transforming Drug Discovery : The Role of AI in Chemical Sythesis Planning